yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-005_Validate_Search_Result_Text_Formatting_To_Unauthenticated_Users.md

 ## ✅ Expected Result

-The product text must be displayed with consistent formatting
+The product text must be displayed with consistent font size, capitalization, and alignment